HestHub/nix-config/blog.md

 ### Nix compared to traditional distributions

 Compared to a traditional distribution , a nix configuaration is completly declarative, so everything i stored in documeted, version-controlled files.
-So instead of having a system state that evolves and changes over time, nix is closer to a "Infrastrucute-as-code" approach, the system is the code, and we cah build, backup and deploy it just like code.
+So instead of having a system state that evolves and changes over time, nix is closer to a "Infrastructure-as-code" approach, the system is the code, and we cah build, backup and deploy it just like code.

 A nix system is immutable, so unlike other sytems where installing a new package might silently update a shared dependcy, every package in nix is isolated, and in this containerized enviroment, everything the package needs to function is included, so having different version fo the same software is no longer an issue.